NubeDev/bacnet-device/README.md

-This is a NodeJS module that sits above the node-bacstack module and abstracts the interface somewhat, making it easier to implement a BACnet device in Node.
+This is a NodeJS module that sits above the node-node-bacnet module and abstracts the interface somewhat, making it easier to implement a BACnet device in Node.

 This module takes care of listening for and responding to BACnet packets, as